 There are a hundred different little gadgets for training in basketball, all the way from gloves and shoes to standing cutouts and impact pads.
-One of the tools that’s been around the longest though are dribbling glasses.
+One of the tools that’s been around the longest though are dribbling glasses (or dribbling goggles, people use both names).
 I even used them when I was kid, even into high school actually.
 Not because I owned them at home, but because our coach owned a ton of them and enforced using them.
 That’s why I bought some for my kids, and will go over them in my dribbling glasses review below.

 It takes quite a bit of time, but using this over an extended period of time will eventually break your child’s ball looking habit.
 Basketball wasn’t practiced nearly as much at early ages as it is now, so hence why we used them in high school (since our skill level wasn’t nearly as high going into high school as it is now).